Local Inaccessibility of Random Classical Information and Their Implications in the Change Point Problem: Acknowledgments

-\textit{Acknowledgements.}-- We thankfully acknowledge fruitful discussions with Guruprasad Kar, Manik Banik and Amit Mukherjee.
-Tamal Guha is supported by Hong Kong Research Grant Council (RGC) through Grant No. 17307520.
-SSB acknowledges support from the Foundation for Polish Science (IRAP project, ICTQT, contract no. MAB/2018/5, co-financed by EU within Smart Growth Operational Programme).
+We thank Lu Yingying for their comment in the earlier version of Proposition 2.
+We thankfully acknowledge fruitful discussions with Guruprasad Kar, Manik Banik and Amit Mukherjee.
+Tamal Guha is supported by Hong Kong Research Grant Council (RGC) through Grant No. 17307719 and 17307520.
 SRC acknowledges support from University Grants Commission(reference no. 211610113404), India.